lionheart/style-guide/guides/Naming-Things.md

 #### Lists, Dictionaries, Sets, and other "boxed" types

+A boxed type is any type that somehow "contains" other objects.
 Any boxed type should be descriptive of the individual elements of the objects it contains.

 ```python
 category_ids = r.smembers("categories")